Skip to content

 DEPlasmapherese

-Plasmapheresis is the umbrella term for extracorporeal procedures that separate plasma from cellular blood components; technique varies, with plasma either fractionated or filtered and partially returned, or wholly removed and replaced as in TPE.
-It is established for autoimmune and hyperviscosity disorders, where its dominant mechanism is removal of pathogenic plasma factors such as antibodies, immune complexes, and inflammatory mediators.
-In longevity contexts it is proposed to dilute pro-aging plasma factors, but evidence for healthy-aging benefit is preliminary.
+Plasmapheresis is the umbrella term for procedures that separate the plasma from the cells in your blood, outside your body.
+The technique varies.
+The plasma can be filtered and partly returned.
+Or it can be fully removed and replaced (as in 'therapeutic plasma exchange', TPE).
+It is established for autoimmune and 'hyperviscosity' disorders.
+There, its main job is removing harmful plasma factors.
+Those include antibodies, immune complexes, and inflammatory mediators.
+In longevity circles, it is proposed to dilute pro-aging factors in your plasma.
+But the evidence for a healthy-aging benefit is still preliminary.

 Sources